anfindsen/CorrelationEqCausation/docs/index.markdown

 {% include carousel.html height="50" width="120" unit="%" duration="100" number="1" %}

-The distribution of the data changed more drastically for all data than for Oscar-nominated data.
+The distribution of the data changed more drastically for all data than for oscar-nominated data.
 For example, in the ethnicity feature, indian used to be the most common known ethnicity.
 However, after cleaning the data it was the second least common value.
-The number of Oscar-nominated indian actors did not reduce however.
+The number of oscar-nominated indian actors did not reduce however.

 We also conducted the Kolmogorov-Smirnov test for all continuous features.
 With p-value 0.05 and using all data points, changes in distribution were significant for all continuous features (IMDb ratings, height, age, year).
 However, using nominated only the change in year distribution was significant.
 (Previous sentence not very clear imo)

-# **Analysis**
+# **Analysis** - TODO come up with better headers

-Before getting started with the analysis, you might want to get up to date with some mathematical methods we used <a href="methods/">here</a>.
-We will also link to this page when talking about these mathematical concepts.
+Before getting started with the analysis, you might want to get up to date with some <a href="methods/">mathematical methods</a> we used.

 ## **High level analysis** - Clustering
 Before looking into the nitty gritty of actor and movie details, let's analyze all the data we have to get a feel for how it varies and how actor and movie features can correlate with Oscar nominations.